Red Ribbon Week: Facts, History & Activity Ideas

 Every year, the Red Ribbon Organization holds a photo contest to raise visibility in schools and communities around the nation.
 It’s another effort in our fight to help children live drug-free and express their creativity.

 The contest, co-sponsored by the Drug Enforcement Agency and National Family Partnership, involves students, school faculty members and families decorating their homes and campuses with the year’s Red Ribbon Week theme for a chance to win some fabulous prizes.
-Check out the 2023 photo contest winners for some inspiration!
+Check out the past photo contest winners for some inspiration!

 Bring Red Ribbon Week to Your Community With NIMCO